nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 Never use tables solely for the purpose of mimicking the layout of the source material.
 The `colspan` and `rowspan` attributes may be used with `<td>` or `<th>` elements, if necessary, but if the purpose of the layout in the source material is unclear and no instructions are given, Suppliers are required to contact the Ordering Agency for clarification.

-Below is an example of table mark-up that covers most of the details explained above.
+Below is an example of table markup that covers most of the details explained above.

 ```html
 <table>